tommybobbins/Scratch_Probability/mean_median_mode.md

 ## Activity Checklist

++ To get the total score for all rolls, we create a variable *total_score* for all sprites.
 + To get the total number of rolls, it's easiest to store the value in a variable which we can then use and reuse in our scripts.
-Create a new value called number_rolls for all Sprites.
+Create a new value called *number_rolls* for all Sprites.
++ Finally create a variable *mean*.
 + Click on the stage icon and make the code look like the following:
 ![screenshot](images/mean.gif)